Exclusive: China-owned oil tanker changes name in apparent effort to evade U.S. sanctions

 The origin of the oil cargo could not be determined.

-Graphic: The track of the Latin Venture vessel from Iran to Malaysia link:
+The track of the Latin Venture vessel from Iran to Malaysia -

-(Reporting by Roslan Khasawneh in SINGAPORE and A. Ananthalakshmi KUALA LUMPUR; additional reporting by Muyu Xu in BEIJING, SHANGHAI bureau and Jonathan Saul in LONDON; editing by Christian Schmollinger)
+(Reporting by Roslan Khasawneh in SINGAPORE and A. Ananthalakshmi KUALA LUMPUR; additional reporting by Muyu Xu in BEIJING, SHANGHAI and BEIJING bureau, Jane Chung in SEOUL and Jonathan Saul in LONDON; editing by Christian Schmollinger)

 By Roslan Khasawneh and A. Ananthalakshmi